Andrew Valdez: Legal career

 After graduating law school, Valdez began his professional career as a public defender with the Legal Defenders Association Felony and Homicide Division.
 He spent two years working in Utah before he joined JAG Corps and worked as a lawyer in the military for three and a half years.
 During his time in the JAG Corps Valdez was on the military tennis team and competed against other players within Central Europe.
 After serving time in the JAG Corps Valdez returned home to Utah and resumed working as a public defender.

 In 1993 after spending 9 years working in felony and homicide cases, Valdez was appointed to Utah Third District Juvenile Court.
 Valdez was the first Hispanic and first public defender to be appointed to the Utah district court.
 Since being appointed Valdez has served as chair of the statewide Youth Parole Authority, and on the Utah Sentencing Commission, the Board of Trustees for Primary Children’s Medical Center, the Juvenile Justice Task Force, the Board of Juvenile Court Judges, the Judicial Council, and is currently a member of the National Youth Gang Center.

 Valdez was certified by the Utah Judicial Council as qualified to stand for judicial retention election in 2008 and was subsequently re-elected.

 Judge Valdez has also developed a tennis based mentoring program that goes on at Liberty Park in Salt Lake City, Utah where troubled youth take part in learning the game of tennis.
 In this program Valdez has hopes of helping kids stay off of the streets and out of gangs by introducing the sport of tennis.

 Awards

 Judge Valdez was honored in 2003 with the Martin Luther King Civil Rights Award by the NAACP.
 In 2005, the Footprinter’s Association Law Enforcement Office of the Year Award, the Utah Children Advocate of the Year Award and the Utah State Bar Judge of the Year Award.
 Valdez was also awarded the Caesar Chavez Peace and Justice Award and the Pete Suazo Community Service Award.

 Personal life

-Valdez is married Joyce P. Valdez who is a part of the Board of Trustees at the University of Utah and together they have four kids.
+Valdez is married to Joyce P. Valdez who is a part of the Board of Trustees at the University of Utah and together they have four kids.

 Valdez has written a book named No One Makes it Alone, which is an autobiography of him and his relationship with his mentor Jack Keller and how Keller gave Valdez a job and the ambition to become a lawyer and ultimately a judge.